 Color and Patterns

 Curtains take up a large amount of visual space and will have a significant impact on the look of your room.
 To select the right color, ask for a swatch of the fabrics you're considering.
 Bring them into the space you're decorating, and hold them up against sofas, pillows, and walls.
 You can even tape swatches to the wall and live with it for a while before making a final decision.

-They should always be at least double the width of the window, even if they're going to be drawn most of the time.
+Curtains should always be at least double the width of the window, even if they will be drawn most of the time.
 It's also vital that they be long enough.
-For a rich and elegant look they can puddle on the floor, and for a more streamlined and clean look they can skim the floor – but they should NEVER be any higher.
-When drapes are too short they look truncated.
-If you're getting store-bought panels (as opposed to having them custom made) it's better to buy them too long and then have them hemmed.
+For a rich and elegant look, they can puddle on the floor, and for a more streamlined and clean style, they can skim the floor.
+Short curtains should brush the window sill.
+If you're buying store-bought panels (as opposed to having them custom made), it's better to buy them too long and then have them hemmed.

-DO consider what fabric is best.
-Cotton is versatile and easy to clean; velvet is luxurious and private but can be a bit heavy for some rooms; sheers are light and graceful but don't offer much in the way of privacy; and wool is heavy but strong enough to hold embellishments like tassels and fringe.
+Cotton is versatile and easy to clean, while velvet is luxurious and private but sometimes a bit heavy for certain spaces.
+Sheers are light and graceful but don't offer much in the way of privacy, and wool is heavy but strong enough to hold embellishments like tassels and fringe.

-DON'T forget about finials.
-It may seem like a small thing, but finials at the end of your curtain rod can provide the perfect finishing touch to your window dressing.
+It may seem like a small thing, but the finials (decorative end screws) at the end of your curtain rod can provide the perfect finishing touch to your window dressing.
 In many cases, you can purchase upgraded finials if you'd like to change the style without replacing all of the hardware.
 Remember, a great room is all about the details, and adding finials will complete your look.

 Once you've decided on the color, length, fabric, and style of the curtains you want, look online or in-person at different stores.
 You may find that you can save money by buying from discounters or outlets.